 Chemicals known as reducers have the opposite effect of oxidizers as they reduce – or direct electrons to – the materials they encounter.
 Reducing environments are an ideal operating environment for zirconium to prevent chemical corrosion.
 Oxides of zirconium can form with ease in reducing agents without any need for any oxidizing agent.
 In reducing environments, ZrO2 will quickly form a uniform protective layer that will continue to prevent chemical corrosion in otherwise highly destructive solutions such as Hydrogen Chloride (HCl).

-Our cost-effective investment casting process begins with your design – in all of its complexity – and creates an exact wax copy through injection molding.
+Our cost-effective investment casting process begins with your design – in all of its complexity – and creates an exact wax copy through injection molding or 3D Printing.
 This is called a pattern.
 From there, we coat the wax pattern in a ceramic shell, which is subsequently fired in what is essentially a kiln to remove the wax and strengthen the ceramic shell.
 This leaves behind a mold cavity in the shape of your complex component design.

 With the precision mold in place, we then place the mold into an ultra-low vacuum environment, and fill it with molten titanium or zirconium.
 Once cooled, the ceramic mold is destroyed and removed from the component casting.
 We then follow the casting process with a series of additional post-cast processes and inspections defined by AMS and/or ASTM specifications until your cast component is ready for its final quality inspection and certification prior to shipment.